Woodworking, Art & CNC by Corbin Dunn

 The Toolpaths Tab:

-- Bit Selection: The drop down list will show acceptable v-bits and flat bits that are currently in your document.
+• VBit Selection: The drop down list will show acceptable v-bits and flat bits that are currently in your document.
 You can add bits to your document by going to the Manufacturing workspace, click Tool Library, and drag tools into the current document.
-You can also select these later, but if you select them later you need to ensure you keep the “Tool Angle” and “Bit Diameter” in sync via Parameters listed below.
-NOTE: Currently the drop down is broken in Fusion v 2605.1.18.
-The API changed or broke in some way.
+You can also select these later, but if you select them later you need to ensure you keep the “Tool Angle” in sync.

 Unfortunately, Fusion doesn’t currently have an API to show the standard “tool selection” dialog you normally see when creating toolpaths.

 If you did not pre-select tools, the toolpaths created by the plugin will show up with a red exclamation point and be invalid.
 If this is the case, you can double click on an operation and manually select the correct tool you want to use.
 Ensure the tool’s bit angle matches the inlay_bit_angle Parameter.
-Otherwise, some machining offsets will be incorrect.
+Otherwise, some machining offsets will be incorrect and your inlay will not fit.
+You can always change the parameter to match the bit you select.

-The plugin creates up to four new components under the currently active component (see Organization Recommendations).
+The plugin creates up to four new components under the currently active component (see Organization Recommendations), with the base “Name” you gave it.

-Two setups are (optionally) created in the Manufacturing Workspace, each with three basic toolpaths to do a VCarve.
+Two setups are (optionally) created in the Manufacturing Workspace, each with three basic toolpaths to do a VBit Carve.
+One for the inlay pocket, and one for the inlay plug.

 The Setup has the following customizations by default: